Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Introduction

-Observing these disadvantages, we proceed differently.
-In this paper, we exploit the symmetry of the 2-sphere, on which (\ref{EQ}) is defined.
+The formalism of our para-differential calculus is different from previous ones, which will be briefly reviewed below.
+In this paper, we extensively utilize the symmetry of the 2-sphere, on which (\ref{EQ}) is defined.
 The 2-sphere is considered as a $\SU(2)$-homogeneous space via Hopf fiberation, and the Cauchy problem of (\ref{EQ}) is lifted to $\SU(2)$, a compact Lie group.
-Para-differential calculus for rough symbols is then constructed on compact Lie groups via global symbolic calculus, with the advantage that lower order symbols are manipulated in an explicit, global, coordinate-independent way.
-Section \ref{3} and Section \ref{4} are devoted to the construction of this toolbox.
-The theory turns out to be parallel to para-differential calculus on $\mathbb{R}^n$ or $\mathbb{T}^n$.
+We then employ the para-differential calculus for rough symbols on compact Lie groups proposed in \cite{Shao2023Toolbox}.
+The advantage of this approach is that the lower order symbols, being non-neglible for quasi-linear problems of order $>1$, are manipulated in an explicit, global, coordinate-independent way.

 With para-differential calculus constructed, the para-linearization and symmetrization of (\ref{EQ}) becomes parallel to the gravity-capillary water waves problem for the flat water level.
-This procedure is accomplished in Section \ref{5}-\ref{6}, with method similar to \cite{ABZ2011}.
+This procedure is accomplished in Section \ref{6}-\ref{7}, with method very similar to \cite{ABZ2011}.
 The system is then reduced to a quasi-linear, non-local, dispersive para-differential equation of order 3/2, with precise form given in formula (\ref{EQSymm}).
-The local existence result follows by a standard fixed point argument.
-We emphasize that in doing this, the system is reduced to a form convenient for the study of long-time behaviour.
-Such a reduction has been done for gravity-capillary water waves with periodic boundary condition to obtain global or almost global results; see for example \cite{AB2015}, \cite{BD2018}, \cite{IoPu2019}, \cite{BM2020}.
-We set this as the starting point for the study of long time behaviour of small amplitude solutions of (\ref{EQ}).
+The local existence result, sketched in Section \ref{8}, then follows from a standard fixed point argument.